We may live in a digital age, but print publications still play an important role in business and marketing.

 This print design was custom-made according to the theme of the event "so they could stand out from the rest."
-Its cartoon rendition features a raccoon playing a guitar on-stage, with teal color surrounding the central imagery and providing the backbone to the large, bold fonts and the URL for the event on the CareServ's website.
+Its cartoon rendition features a raccoon playing the guitar on stage, with teal color surrounding the central imagery and providing the backbone to the large, bold fonts and the URL for the event on CareServ's website.

 The print design's overall feel is slightly "grungy" owing to the faded-out effect and "scratches" on the surface.
 The mascot makes a reappearance on the inside package which consists of a CD nested in a hardcover envelope.

 The mock music album design is rounded up on the back cover, with "Our Latest Hits" messaging and a "tracklisting" of CareServ's set of services.
 This print design was accompanied by a series of similarly-designed posts for social media to provide consistency for this campaign.

 - Creative storytelling on every image

 Love After Lockup is a WE tv reality show whose promotional material and print design is created by Dixon creative agency.

 The campaign consists of several designs for billboards, magazine ads, pamphlets, and other print collaterals promoting the series.